Powered by the Social Sensemaker

 3. **Efficient, contextual computations:** Computation on social data occurs locally and propagates through any given neighbourhood.
 Using Holochain's native validation rules, neighbourhoods are perfectly suited to drive computation efficiency within distributed environments.

-{% content-ref url="powered-by-the-reputation-interchange/reputation-domain-specific-language-dsl" %}
+{% content-ref url="/pages/-Mcl7dzQzZ2SkubWFebj" %}

 {% endcontent-ref %}